andyarensman/prepacker-app/README.md

 ## Introduction

 This MERN stack app is a digital checklist aimed at backpackers looking to plan what they want to bring on their next trip.
-Users should be able to login, upload gear data (manually or with a web scraper), create PrePacker checklists, and use the lists to help them pack.
+Users are able to login, upload gear data (manually or with a web scraper), create PrePacker checklists, and use the lists to help them pack.
 This is mainly aimed at backpackers, but could be used for any trip, or simply to keep track of what gear you own.

 [You can check out the app here](https://prepacker.netlify.app/)